 The Company announced the commencement of diamond drilling at the Golden Corridor on May 25th, 2021.
-The proposed 10,000 metre Phase 1 diamond drilling program is supported by a 15 to 20-person camp that was constructed by the Company on the Golden Sidewalk mineral claims approximately 5.5 kilometres northwest of the Golden Corridor proposed drill site locations.
+The proposed 10,000 metre Phase 1 diamond drilling, which was subsequently upgraded to a 15,000 metre program (see the company's June 22nd, 2021 News Release), is supported by a 20-person camp that was constructed by the Company on the Golden Sidewalk mineral claims approximately 5.5 kilometres northwest of the Golden Corridor proposed drill site locations.